The Osprey Trail Run

 • 8k Walk

-The race is organized as a cup-less event.
-Participants must bring their own way to carry water, such as a handheld bottle or hydration vest.
-Parking will be along the canal easement near the venue, with volunteers available to guide parking.
+The event is a cup-less race; participants must bring their own method to carry water, such as a handheld bottle or hydration vest.
+Packet pickup will be held over two days with exact dates to be announced.
+Parking will be along the canal easement; drivers are asked to park straight in and place vehicles close together.
+Volunteers will be on site to guide parking.

 Race information